 Responsible Party: Housing Authority, Neighborhood Preservation, Community Development (Lead Roles); Public Works (Supporting Role, if needed) Funding: Local, State, and federal funds Timeframe: As projects are proposed, coordinate with developers of lower or moderate-income housing to support funding applications and apply for funding as needed and available to help reduce the cost of potential water and wastewater improvements for affordable housing projects.
 Work with water and sewer providers of City-specific systems and monitor available capacity twice during the planning period and as development projects are proposed on county properties to ensure county-served parcels are not constrained.
 Should capacity be identified as a constraint at any point in the future during the planning period, the County will identify additional sites within three months where infrastructure is available to meet the needed RHNA.
+Meet with service providers annually.
+Assess expansion and infrastructure needs three times during the planning period.
+Communicate and engage with CDBG-related activities in alignment with funding periods.
+Seek and apply for funding and/or support service provider funding applications annually.

 Quantified Objective: Facilitate water service for the development of 43 units of housing affordable to lower-income households and 35 units of housing affordable to moderate-income households.